yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/language-features/strings/zero-based-vs-one-based-string-access.md

 ---
-title: Sıfır Tabanlı ve Visual Basic'te bir tabanlı dize erişimi ms.date: 07/20/2015
+title: Zero-based vs. One-based String Access ms.date: 07/20/2015
 helpviewer_keywords:
 - strings [Visual Basic], indexing ms.assetid: 0ed39f35-d68e-421d-ae14-460a5c0373b8
-ms.openlocfilehash: cc8f286de41d7e44225e889e73ff3c7b1fdbd881
+ms.openlocfilehash: 97e60038bc7ec0f030939d0980b786bffebcfb9a
-ms.sourcegitcommit: c7a7e1468bf0fa7f7065de951d60dfc8d5ba89f5
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 05/14/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65591753"
+ms.locfileid: "74354294"
 ---
-# <a name="zero-based-vs-one-based-string-access-in-visual-basic"></a>Sıfır Tabanlı ve Visual Basic'te bir tabanlı dize erişimi
+# <a name="zero-based-vs-one-based-string-access-in-visual-basic"></a>Visual Basic'de Sıfır Tabanlı ve Bir Tabanlı Dize Erişimi
-Bu konuda, Visual Basic ve .NET Framework bir dizedeki karakter erişimi nasıl sağladığını karşılaştırır.
-Visual Basic işlevi bağlı olarak, sıfır tabanlı ve bir tabanlı erişim sağlar ancak .NET Framework, her zaman bir dizedeki karakter sıfır tabanlı erişim sağlar.
+This topic compares how Visual Basic and the .NET Framework provide access to the characters in a string.
+The .NET Framework always provides zero-based access to the characters in a string, whereas Visual Basic provides zero-based and one-based access, depending on the function.

-## <a name="one-based"></a>Bir tabanlı
+## <a name="one-based"></a>One-Based
- Visual Basic bir tabanlı işlevi örneği için göz önünde bulundurun `Mid` işlevi. İşlem alt dizeyi, konum 1 ile başlayan başlayacağı karakter konumunu belirten bir bağımsız değişken alır. .NET Framework <xref:System.String.Substring%2A?displayProperty=nameWithType> yöntemi alır karakter dizinini alt dizeyi olduğu başlatmak için dizedeki başlangıç konumu 0 ile.
-Bu nedenle, bir dize "ABCDE" varsa, karakterlerin tek tek ile kullanılmak üzere 1,2,3,4,5 numaralandırılır `Mid` işlevi, ancak ile kullanılmak üzere 0,1,2,3,4 <xref:System.String.Substring%2A?displayProperty=nameWithType> yöntemi.
+ For an example of a one-based Visual Basic function, consider the `Mid` function.
+It takes an argument that indicates the character position at which the substring will start, starting with position 1.
+The .NET Framework <xref:System.String.Substring%2A?displayProperty=nameWithType> method takes an index of the character in the string at which the substring is to start, starting with position 0.
+Thus, if you have a string "ABCDE", the individual characters are numbered 1,2,3,4,5 for use with the `Mid` function, but 0,1,2,3,4 for use with the <xref:System.String.Substring%2A?displayProperty=nameWithType> method.

-## <a name="zero-based"></a>Sıfır tabanlı
+## <a name="zero-based"></a>Zero-Based
- Sıfır tabanlı bir Visual Basic işlev örneği için göz önünde bulundurun `Split` işlevi.
-Bir dizeyi böler ve alt dizeler içeren bir dizi döndürür. .NET Framework <xref:System.String.Split%2A?displayProperty=nameWithType> yöntemi ayrıca bir dizeyi böler ve alt dizeler içeren bir dizi döndürür. Çünkü `Split` işlevi ve <xref:System.String.Split%2A> yöntem .NET Framework diziler döndürür, sıfır tabanlı olması gerekir.
+ For an example of a zero-based Visual Basic function, consider the `Split` function.
+It splits a string and returns an array containing the substrings.
+The .NET Framework <xref:System.String.Split%2A?displayProperty=nameWithType> method also splits a string and returns an array containing the substrings.
+Because the `Split` function and <xref:System.String.Split%2A> method return .NET Framework arrays, they must be zero-based.

 ## <a name="see-also"></a>Ayrıca bkz.